VanTamNguyen/Networking-TDA/chapter2.md

 #### 2.2.3 DNS Records and Messages
 DNS servers store **resource records (RRs)** which have the format **(Name, Value, Type, TTL)**.
 TTL is time to live of the record; it determines when the record should be removed from cache.
 We will ignore it here.
 The meaning of Name and Value depend on the Type:
 * **Type A**, Name is the hostname and Value is the IP address. (relay1.bar.foo.com, 145.37.93.126, A) is an example.
-* **Type NS**, Name is the domain and Value is the hostname of authoritative DNS server that knows the IP address of the domain. (foo.com, dns.foo.com, NS) is an example.
+* **Type NS**, Name is the domain and Value is the hostname of authoritative DNS server that knows the IP address of the domain.
+This type of record is used to continue to send DND query. (foo.com, dns.foo.com, NS) is an example.
 * **Type CNAME** Name is the alias name and Value is the canonical name. (foo.com, relay1.bar.foo.com, CNAME) is an example.
 * **Type MX** Name is the alias of mail server and Value is the canonical name of that mail server. (foo.com, mail.bar.foo.com, MX) is an example.